SpaxscE/lvs_base/zzz_readme_function_list.txt

 bool = lvsEntity:HasActiveSoundEmitters()

-entity = ply:GetPassenger( num )
+entity = lvsEntity:GetPassenger( num )

 table = lvsEntity:GetEveryone()

 number = lvsEntity:GetPodIndex() -- this works on the WeaponHandler aswell

-entity = ply:GetVehicle() -- this works on the WeaponHandler aswell
+entity = lvsEntity:GetVehicle() -- this works on the WeaponHandler aswell

 table = lvsEntity:GetCrosshairFilterEnts() -- returns all entities that are attached to this vehicle.
 This is used for the bullet + crosshair trace filter